wasmvision/go-mtmd/README.md

 For Linux, they have the `.so` file extension.
 For example, `libllama.so`, `libmtmd.so` and so on.
 When using macOS, they have a `.dylib` file extension.
 And on Windows, they have a `.dll` file extension.
 You do not need the other downloaded files to use the `llama.cpp` libraries with `yzma`.

 ***Important Note***
+You currently need to add the `llama.cpp` library files to the same directory where your `yzma` compiled application is being run from.

-You will need to add the directory with your llama.cpp library files to your `LD_LIBRARY_PATH` env variable.
+You may also need to add the directory with your llama.cpp library files to your `LD_LIBRARY_PATH` env variable.
 For example:

 ```shell
 export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/ron/Development/yzma/lib